 That the status quo was turned upside down with the prosaically R58 stainless steel beauty would nevertheless have gone too far.
-The flagship from Settala becomes the Primus inter Pares thanks to a number of exciting detailed solutions that did not exist before.
+The flagship from Settala becomes the Primus inter Pares thanks to several exciting detailed solutions that did not exist before.
 Apart from an almost error-free performance …

 I’m an affiliate.
 I hope you love the products I recommend!
 Just so you know, I may collect a share of sales or other compensation from the links on this page.
 Thank you if you use my links, I really appreciate it!

 Well, what a balancing act this was to get up on my counter!
-Stubborn 29 kg have to be lifted out of the cardboard box, which has been designed and secured as usual, before the chrome sun rises in the kitchen at home.
+Stubborn 29 kg have to be lifted out of the cardboard box, designed and secured as usual, before the chrome sun rises in the kitchen at home.

 To celebrate the day, the small but fine manufacturer from the Milanese district has added, not only an actually usable (!)
-Tamper made of aluminum, but also the stable stainless steel rail as standard, in addition to two portafilter, exemplary operating instructions and an introduction by DVD tutorial.
+Tamper made of aluminium and the stable stainless steel rail as standard, in addition to two portafilters, exemplary operating instructions and an introduction by DVD tutorial.
 Bravo!

 From the outside in

 On the other hand, pure consequence rules.
-Despite the acute lack of space, the developers of the R58 have given it pretty much everything that is good and expensive:
+Despite the acute lack of space, the developers of the R58 have given it pretty much everything good and expensive:

-Then only the actual conditions in the boiler are shown on the display of the control unit – no “calculated” brewing temperature at the group, which is always dependent on external factors such as the ambient temperature.
+Only the actual conditions in the boiler are shown on the control unit’s display – no “calculated” brewing temperature at the group, which is always dependent on external factors such as the ambient temperature.

 Two 1,400 watt heating elements ensure stable conditions, an ingenious circuit prevents both of them from firing off simultaneously and limits the simultaneous power consumption to 1,550 watts.
 Others should make compromises;